Vehicle registration plates of Madagascar: Diplomatic plates

-Vehicles of diplomats and international organizations have green license plate with black or white text and the letters CD (Corps Diplomatique), CMD (Chef de Mission Diplomatique), CMC (Chef de Mission Consulaire) or PE (Personnel Expatrié).
+Vehicles of diplomats and international organizations have green license plates with black or white text and the letters CD (Corps Diplomatique), CMD (Chef de Mission Diplomatique), CMC (Chef de Mission Consulaire) or PE (Personnel Expatrié).
 The first three digits form a code for the country of origin of the diplomat (as 009 for France), the digits after the letters are assigned consecutively for approved vehicles.